mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 ## How K-Means Works <a class="anchor" id="how-works"></a>

-The k-means clustering algorithm works by finding like groups based on Euclidean distance, a measure of distance or similarity.
+The $$k$$-means clustering algorithm works by finding like groups based on Euclidean distance, a measure of distance or similarity.
 The practitioner selects $$k$$ groups to cluster, and the algorithm finds the best centroids for the $$k$$ groups.
 The practitioner can then use those groups to determine which factors group members relate.
 For customers, these would be their buying preferences.

 ## Getting Started <a class="anchor" id="getting-started"></a>